Lewis W. Hine

 Lewis Hine Documentary Fellows Overview

-Founded on the spirit, values, and actions of Lewis Hine, the Lewis Hine Documentary Fellows Program connects the talents of young documentarians with the resources and needs of organizations serving marginalized communities around the world.
+Founded on the spirit, values, and actions of Lewis Hine, the Lewis Hine Documentary Fellows Program connects the talents of young documentarians with the resources and needs of community-based organizations.

 The Lewis Hine Documentary Fellows Program places Fellows with organizations seeking creative solutions to the specific problems faced by women, children, adolescents, and young adults in socially and economically disadvantaged areas.
 Though Fellows work in host organizations, fellows also have an opportunity to engage directly with the social fabric of communities: parents, schools, health clinics, and other local structures.
 For both Fellows and host organizations, work with mothers and youth is an integrated pathway into community life.